 We later added one hour of "Sounds of Sunday" to Majik-101.7 in Show Low, Arizona, and then to Majik-100.7 in Safford, Arizona.
 Today the program airs in Show Low 6A-11A and in Safford for 8-hours 5A-1PM.

 This brings me back to that first night of July 15, 1997 when we produced our first story, and my vision that Glenn’s stories should someday be heard throughout America.
-It was becoming a reality!
+Thanks to our Father in Heaven, it has now become a reality!

 We invite other stations to air "Sounds of Sunday."
 Since most stations would like a sponsor to air it, we are seeking local and national sponsors.
 Our goal is for "Sounds of Sunday" to air on radio stations throughout the English speaking world.